-For Unix-type systems (Mac OS X, Linux, FreeBSD, etc.) the most common command-line interface text editors are probably "emacs", "vi" or "vim" (improved vi).
+For macOS a popular GUI editor is BBedit which is a free download.
+For all Unix-type systems (Mac OS X, Linux, FreeBSD, etc.) the most common command-line interface text editors are probably "emacs", "vi" or "vim" (improved vi).
 All are available in various forms from several Internet sites.
-There are also numerous GUI type text editors like TextWranger and Aquamacs that will also work.